Home

 Readiness for action

 You must always be prepared to act when driving.
 Furthermore, in certain risky situations – for example, when you approach children playing on or beside a road – you must ready yourself for action.
-This means that you are prepared and ready to manoeuvre or brake the car at any time.
-When you ready yourself for action your senses are heightened, which reduces your reaction time and thus also the car's stopping distance.
+This means preparing yourself, before anything happens, to brake quickly or steer away if necessary.
+When you ready yourself for action, you are more focused and better prepared to respond.
+This can shorten the reaction time.

 By readying yourself for action and trying to anticipate risks, you can stop the car much faster if you discover an obstacle or hazard